KrisAirdancer/open-table-website/frontend/README.md

 ## Dev loop

 After you have changed directory to `/frontend` you can run the following commands to start working on the project.

 ```bash
 npm install
 npm run dev
 ```

+After this you will see a localhost link that you can click and see a live preview of the website.
+As you make changes to the project the website will be updated live.